diagrams/diagrams-doc/manual/diagrams-manual.rst

   import Diagrams.Prelude
   import Diagrams.Backend.Cairo.CmdLine
+  -- or:
+  -- import Diagrams.Backend.SVG.CmdLine
+  -- if using the SVG backend

   main = defaultMain (circle 1)

-The first line turns off the `dreaded monomorphism restriction`_, which is quite important when using ``diagrams``: otherwise you will quickly run into lots of crazy error messages.
+The first line turns off the `dreaded monomorphism restriction`_, which is quite important when using ``diagrams``: otherwise you will probably run into lots of crazy error messages.

 .. _`dreaded monomorphism restriction`: http://www.haskell.org/haskellwiki/Monomorphism_restriction